OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

 // Join form
 sessionId: string;
 token: string;

+// Main video of the page, will be 'localStream' or one of the 'remoteStreams',
+// updated by an Output event of StreamComponent children
+@Input() mainVideoStream: Stream;
 ```
 `OpenVidu` object will allow us to get a `Session` object, which is declared just after it. `remoteStreams` array will store the active streams of other users in the video-call and `localStream` will be your own local webcam stream.
 Finally, `sessionId` and `token` params simply represent the video-call and your participant's nickname, as you will see in a moment.